 We know what’s important to us and what we enjoy spending money on.
 This has helped us reduce or eliminate our spending on things that we don’t really care about.
 For example, I used to care A LOT about what clothes I wore.
 I was always buying the latest fashion trends and trying to “stay on top”.

 But since overcoming my shopping addiction, I now prefer to invest in items that are timeless and won’t go out of style quickly.
-This helps me save so much money and I also get better mileage from my wardrobe.
+This helps us save half our income and I also get better mileage from my wardrobe.

 I don’t believe there are right and wrong things to spend your money on.
 If you enjoy going to Starbucks everyday and can afford to do so (while still having enough money to set aside for savings and goals), then go ahead.
 No one should judge or make you feel bad for your spending choices.

 I recommend making a list of things that are important to you and you enjoy spending money on.

 Then make a list of things that are less important to you and areas where you can reduce your spending.

 For example, going the nail salon is not very important to me, so I rarely go and prefer to paint my own nails at home.
 However, following a good skincare regime is important to me, so I am happy to spend more money on quality skincare products.